 All ASU students are required to have an active ASU email address.
-Students may forward their ASU email to another preferred account.
-It is important that students check their ASU email frequently, so they do not miss important notices.
+It is best practice for students to check either ASU email regularly as that is where important information from the School and University will be directed.
 Arizona State University and the SSW primarily conduct their business via ASU email.